shdown/luastatus/plugins/unixsock/README.rst

     echo some_data | socat stdio UNIX-CONNECT:/tmp/my-unix-socket

-(This is an experimental plugin; it is not enabled by default and not yet built by the Gentoo/Debian build scripts provided in this repo.)
+(This is an experimental plugin; it is not enabled by default.)

 Options
 =======